Ergio/QuadrupletsPositionsApp/README.md

 Features:
-  -Can downloading genomes from NCBI server using NCBI API (Currently don't work on Windows properly) -Can make calculations with triplets and tetraplets -Can use spline or line plotting
+  -Can downloading genomes from NCBI server using NCBI API (Currently don't work on Windows properly)\n -Can make calculations with triplets and tetraplets\n -Can use spline or line plotting\n

 Bugs:
   -Downloading doesn't work on Windows systems